gatsbyjs/gatsby/docs/docs/how-to/adding-common-features/adding-search.md

 If you're building a documentation website you can use [Algolia's DocSearch feature](https://community.algolia.com/docsearch/).
 It will automatically create a search index from the content of your pages.

-Elasticsearch also has several React component libraries for search e.g. https://github.com/appbaseio/reactivesearch
+Elasticsearch also has several React component libraries for search, such as [ReactiveSearch](https://github.com/appbaseio/reactivesearch)